mutagha/observability-zero-to-hero/README.md

   - Learn how OpenTelemetry simplifies the process of collecting and exporting telemetry data.
   - Understand the benefits of a unified observability approach using OpenTelemetry.
   - Gain hands-on experience with setting up OpenTelemetry Collector, Prometheus, Jaeger, and Elasticsearch to monitor a Golang microservice application.

+NODE AND CLUSTER IN ELASTICSEARCH

+Node

+A node is a single server that is part of your Elasticsearch cluster.
+It stores data and participates in the cluster's indexing and search capabilities.
+Each node has a unique identifier (node name) and can be configured with specific roles.
+Here are the primary types of nodes:

+Master Node

+Responsible for cluster-wide settings and state, managing the cluster, and coordinating operations like creating or deleting indices.
+Master nodes ensure the cluster is healthy.

+Data Node:

+Stores data and handles data-related operations such as CRUD (create, read, update, delete) operations, search, and aggregations.
+These nodes are crucial for the actual data handling and querying.

+Ingest Node:

+Preprocesses documents before indexing them.
+It runs ingest pipelines to transform and enrich the documents.

+Coordinator Node:

+Routes requests to the appropriate nodes, managing the communication between client and data nodes.
+It helps offload some of the query processing burden from other nodes.

+      Cluster

+A cluster is a collection of one or more nodes that together store all your data and provide federated indexing and search capabilities across all nodes.
+Here are some key features:

+Cluster Name:
+All nodes that belong to the same cluster must have the same cluster name.
+This name is used to identify the cluster when nodes join it.

+Shards and Replicas:
+Data in Elasticsearch is divided into indices, which are further divided into shards.
+Each shard can have replicas for redundancy and high availability.
+Primary shards store the original data, while replica shards store copies.

+High Availability:
+By distributing shards across multiple nodes, Elasticsearch ensures high availability.
+If a node fails, its shards can be recovered from the replicas on other nodes.

+Cluster State:
+Managed by master nodes, the cluster state includes metadata about indices, shards, nodes, and other settings.
+It's crucial for cluster operations and health.